 Learn more about the award and the application process over at their website.

 Utah State University

-At Utah State University, there are automatic scholarships (as well as admission standards) based just on GPA and SAT/ACT score.
-The admissions office has created tables that you can use to look up your GPA and score to see your resulting scholarship.
-The amounts differ for residents and non-residents, as you can see below:
+At Utah State University, there are automatic scholarships (as well as admission standards) based on a combination of GPA and SAT/ACT score.
+The admissions office has created tables for both residents and nonresidents that you can use to see which scholarship you'd be eligible for.

 Note that a one-point ACT increase or 40-point SAT increase could be the difference between two years of full tuition and a four year, full-ride scholarship!

 Read more about admission and scholarships at USU's website.

 Although many universities don't have automatic scholarships based on test scores, GPA, or class rank, many use these factors as cut-offs for scholarship consideration.
 So even though in these cases high scores don't guarantee you scholarships, they are an important factor in being considered.

 Just like when you were a kid and couldn't get onto the roller coasters at the theme park, you won't even be considered for some scholarships without high enough SAT/ACT scores.